osamuaoki/inputmethod-shortcuts/README.md

 If you change installed input methods, it is good idea to restart the GNOME shell by log-out and log-in from GUI.

-(I only tested this extension for GNOME 43.
+(I only tested this extension for GNOME 43 on Wayland.
 This extension should work for older version if version is set to be ignored.)

 ### Input Method Shortcuts (example screenshot)